tutorcruncher/tc-api-docs/pages/roles_versioning/roles_versioning.md

 For moving from V1 to V2 of API, the best practice is to follow the following steps.

 1. Clone an existing zap
-2. Update to use the TutorCruncher(3.0.0) app
+2. Update to use the latest TutorCruncher app
 3. Switch API key to a Demo branch API key for testing
 4. Check the create and update zaps are correct, check for data where it can no longer be retrieved from previous zaps
 5. Test each step of the zap to ensure it is working correctly with the demo branch before moving back to live